OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 by ensuring that the security functionality is easy to use and at the same time transparent to the user.
 Ease of use and transparency are essential requirements for this security principle to be effective.

-Security mechanisms should not make the resource significantly more difficult to access than if the security mechanism were not present.
+Security controls should not make the resource significantly more difficult to access than if the security control were not present.
-If the security mechanism provides too much friction for the users then they may look for ways to defeat the mechanism and “prop the doors open”.
+If a security control provides too much friction for the users then they may look for ways to defeat the control and “prop the doors open”.

 #### Weakest Link